newaging

 Another variation on the impossibility argument is the assertion that maintenance processes can’t be completely effective because no biological process can be perfect.² It is true that no single maintenance process is perfect.
 But evolution has taken this into account.
 The human maintenance system includes backup maintenance processes that function at all levels of biological organization.

 An effective maintenance system is one that prevents diminutions in functionality.
 The principles of natural selection predict that each mammalian species is endowed with a maintenance system that remains completely effective during the natural lifespan of that species.
-When limited to the evolutionary environment (where robust predator populations limit the natural lifespans of all species) that prediction is correct.³ If all mammalian species have maintenance systems that are 100% effective in the evolutionary environment, it’s difficult to accept the argument the it is impossible for humans to have a maintenance system that is effective past the age of 20.
+As discussed in the essay entitled “Aging in Other Species,” when limited to the evolutionary environment (where robust predator populations limit the natural lifespans of all species) that prediction is correct.
+If all mammalian species have maintenance systems that are 100% effective in the evolutionary environment, it’s difficult to accept the argument the it is impossible for humans to have a maintenance system that is effective past the age of 20.

 Empirical Evidence